Vasilisalook/vasilisalook.github.io/_posts/2022-09-28-my-third-module.md

 ## Summary of the Machine Learning module

-On this page I collected notes about my progress during the Machine Learning module.
+On this page I collected notes about my progress during the ML module.

 ## Unit 1.
 Start with mistake